OCR-D/spec/web_api.md

 otherwise nothing will happen.
 For more information, please check the [RabbitMQ tutorials](https://www.rabbitmq.com/getstarted.html).

+If the `callback_url` is set, a `POST` request will be made to the provided endpoint when the processing is finished.
+The body of the request is the result message described below.

-The schema for messages in the result queues can be found [here](web_api/result-message.schema.yml), while an example of a result message looks like this:
+The schema for result messages can be found [here](web_api/result-message.schema.yml).
+This message is sent to the callback URL or to the result queue, depending on the configuration in the processing message.
+An example of the message looks like this:

 ```yaml
 job_id: uuid